15 Hidden Gems Of London

 What makes the Tulip Staircase interesting is that these are the primary halfway unsupported steps worked in England.

 The blue-created iron railing has blossomed in it, and for quite a while, they were portrayed as tulips, which additionally gave the name to the Tulip Staircase.
-It is presently accepted that the roses are lilies, the regal blossoms of France, and were utilized in praise to Henrietta Maria of France.
+It is presently accepted that the roses are lilies, the regal blossoms of France, and were utilized in praise of Henrietta Maria of France.

 She assumed responsibility for finishing the development of the Queen’s House after the death of the past sovereign.
 The entry to the Queen’s House is for nothing, so assuming you are visiting Greenwich and have a couple of extra minutes, don’t miss this hidden gem of London when you visit the city.